Wednesday, May 8, 2024

 eHH

-When I wake up in the morning I say to myself, what play am I in today and what’s the costume?
+When I wake up in the morning I say to myself, What play am I in today and what’s the costume?

 Then I get up, get dressed and put on a beautiful Trimdin jacket to start the day.

-was born Toronto and grew up in Mississauga when it was rural Ontario.
+Catherine Munro was born Toronto and grew up in Mississauga when it was rural Ontario.
 She left Canada when she was 24 to see the world and returned when she was 48.
 In the intervening years she married an Australian, Kenneth Munro, lived in Ghana, West Africa, and Australia.
 She writes memoirs for her children and their children.

 1 comment: